blogs.sanpreetsingh.com

 • In many relationships, pressure grows when emotional connection weakens, communication becomes defensive, or affection starts carrying hidden expectations.

 • The problem is not always lack of love.
-Sometimes the relationship still matters deeply, but the way intimacy is happening no longer feels calm, mutual, or emotionally safe.
+Sometimes the relationship still matters deeply, but the way intimacy is being approached no longer feels calm, mutual, or emotionally safe.

 • A healthy remedy is not to “force intimacy back.”
 It is to slow things down, restore emotional comfort, improve communication, and rebuild connection without pressure.